GMMan/tama-para-research/protocols/tcp.md

 #### Echo

 To detect that the peer is ready to receive, an echo can be sent.
-Generally echoes are sent at 2000-tick intervals.
-The peer has up to 500 ticks to respond, and the operation is tried up to three times before failing due to timeout.
+Generally echoes are sent at 2000ms intervals.
+The peer has up to 500ms to respond, and the operation is tried up to three times before failing due to timeout.

 ```